 I hope to continue experimenting with asemic writing, especially since it seems to have developed over time, as have my drawings have in general.
 I would like to see what kind of ‘aesthetic improvements’ I could make.
 Indeed, there are some letters, glyphs, and runes that seem more aesthetically pleasing than others, and the role of aesthetics in asemic writing – what determines beauty in such writing – is certainly a subject I am keen to examine further.

 As mentioned earlier, I do not have any specific intentions with asemic writing, as other asemic writers might, nor am I consciously trying to make the writing particularly similar to one or more natural or constructed languages, nor am I trying to make the symbols look as alien as possible.
 When writing them, I feel it has this quality of pseudographia that I have delineated.
-The symbols emerge as if spontaneously and reflexively, yet something about them gives me a feeling of familiarity, so perhaps they have been inspired by forgotten memories of psychedelic states.
+The symbols emerge as if spontaneously, yet something about them gives me a feeling of familiarity, so perhaps they have been inspired by forgotten memories of psychedelic states.

 This area of artistic expression known as asemic writing is also very new to me, and I’m excited to explore the diversity of both professional and amateur artists in this space.
 The connections between language and art, and language and psychedelics, are thought-provoking, but I think the specific role of asemic writing in these connections deserves more attention, as it entails many unresolved questions.
 What are the features of imaginary writing and alien alphabets that hold great aesthetic value?
 And why should this be so?
 Also mysterious is the mind’s tendency to produce asemic writing during psychedelic experiences, as is the potential of psychedelics to inspire the impulse to produce such writing.
-Herein lies the apparent paradox of asemic writing: the symbols themselves are meaningless but the creation of them is not.
+Herein lies the apparent paradox of asemic writing: the symbols themselves are meaningless but the creation and interpretation of them are not.